martinpihrt/OSPy-plugins/plugins/weather_based_water_level/README.md

 When weather-based water level is enabled, the weather will be checked every hour and the water level will be adjusted accordingly.
 In addition, it is now able to protect plants against freezing during selected months.
+If weather data is temporarily unavailable, the plugin logs the problem and leaves the current water level adjustment unchanged.

 Plugin setup
 -----------